vansjyo/Hyperspectral_OptimalSpectralClustering/README.md

 - Clone/Download_Zip the repository
 - Open MATLAB and connect to the folder **Similarity_Matrices**
 - Modify the code for your input hyperspectral image
-- Run any of the codes for computing the similaity measure
+- Run any of the codes in the folder for computing the similarity/Adjacency matrix.
 - Now connect to the folder **Main**
 - Modify the imputs accordingly and run the `Sparse_SpectralClustering.m` or `Spectral_Clustering.m`